Human rights defender's story: Cristina Hardaga Fernandez from Mesoamerica

 “Women human rights defenders are changing the world.”

 Cristina Hargada Fernandez is a Woman Human Rights Defender working for Just Associates-Mesoamerica (JASS).
 She was born in Sarajevo, Bosnia Herzegovina and moved to Mexico as a child.
 Hardaga Fernandez’s commitment and passion for human rights can be traced back to her early years growing up in Mexico during the Zapatista movement and reading the news about the genocide in Srebrenica.
 During her university years she became familiar with a group of women in Chihuahua, in northern Mexico, who were demonstrating to raises awareness about inaction on the part of authorities in the face of increasing femicides and disappearances of women on the border.
-Today she lives in Guerrero, one of the most impoverished and militarized municipalities in Mexico.
+Today she lives in Guerrero, one of the most impoverished and militarised municipalities in Mexico.

-JASS, an international women’s rights organization that was founded in 2002, brings together member organizations and social movements in 27 countries throughout Southern Africa, South East Asia and Mesoamerica.
+JASS, an international women’s rights organisation that was founded in 2002, brings together member organisations and social movements in 27 countries throughout Southern Africa, South East Asia and Mesoamerica.
 In Mesoamerica, JASS works to build cross-border and cross-movement networks of diverse women activists to foster collective action on the most pressing issues in their communities, countries and regions.
 Hardaga Fernandez works closely with the Tlachinollan Human Rights Center through the Mesoamerican Women Human Rights Defender Initiative to promote national and regional dialogue, joint action, and alliance-building among women defenders to ensure greater protection and support for their work.

 “Unfortunately, governments still do not fully acknowledge the active role women human rights defenders play in changing the world”.